Alipur and Farash, Pakistan

 Alipur and Farash are two separate villages which are centuries old, whereas "Farash Town" is a settlement on the land acquired by the Capital Development Authority from the people of surrounding villages like Farash and Punjgran.
 Alipur and Farash, in Islamabad, are located on the Lehtrar road approx. 17 km from Rawal lake and 9 km from Chak Shahzad.
 Farash is a Capital Development Authority approved model urban shelter scheme which came into being in 1990.
 Homeless people from Bari Imam and other Kachi Abadis of Islamabad were settled in Farash.

-The name of village Alipur refers to Baba Ali Muhammad, the ancestor of Maliks living in Alipur, whereas a number of people of other origins have also migrated to Alipur over a last two decades, which has turned this small village into a big town consisting of a population of approximately more than 30,000.
+The name of village Alipur refers to Baba Ali Muhammad, the ancestor of Maliks and Khokhars living in Alipur, whereas a number of people of other origins have also migrated to Alipur over a last two decades, which has turned this small village into a big town consisting of a population of approximately more than 30,000.
 In Alipur, there is also shrine of Shah Sultan, a saint who gave shelter to Baba Ali Muhammad and helped him to make this area his habitat.

-As compared to Alipur, Farash is a mix of different clans which include Dhund Abbasis descendant of raja waliat khan including Raja Mohtasim youth counselor, Rajput, Mangrals, Bhattis, Qazis and Janjuas.
+As compared to Alipur, Farash is a mix of different clans which include Rajput, Mangrals, Bhattis, Qazis and Janjuas.
 Alipur Farash are adjoining villages and have a number of things in common.
 They select their local representatives for Union Council Alipur.
 Besides Tarlai and Kuri, Alipur and Farash have emerged as the major town of rural area of Islamabad.
-Farash is mainly the village of numbardars the main clan in the villages is raja (Janjuas).
+Farash is mainly the village of numbardars the main clan in the villages is Raja (Janjuas).